Central vision becomes washed out and loses detail, and straight lines may appear wavy.

 Surgery is rarely done for wet AMD.

 Magnifiers, high-power reading glasses, telescopic lenses, and closed-circuit television magnifying devices may help people with poor vision.
-Computer users can select from a variety of low-vision aids (see What Are Low-Vision Aids?).
+Computer users can select from a variety of low-vision aids (see sidebar What Are Low-Vision Aids?
+What Are Low-Vision Aids? ).
 For example, one device projects an enhanced image from the computer onto an undamaged part of the retina.
 Certain types of software display computer data in large print or read the data aloud in a synthetic voice.
 Electronic books (e-books) may make reading easier because they allow people to adjust the font size and contrast level.
 For people with permanent, severe, central vision loss caused by AMD, an implantable miniature telescope can be used.

 Counseling regarding the types of services that are available for people with poor vision is advisable and is typically given by a low-vision specialist (an ophthalmologist or optometrist who specializes in treating people with very poor vision).